 Gas grills are rated in British Thermal Units (BTUs).
 One BTU is the amount of heat required to raise a pound of water by 1°F.

 What does that mean in real terms?
 Not a great deal — but you need a way to compare the performance of one barbecue with another, and those are the units you get!

-What's important is not the absolute maximum BTUs, it's the balance between power available and cooking area.
+What's important is not the absolute maximum BTUs, it's the balance between power available and the cooking area.
 You want enough heat to maintain temperature across the whole grill.